Programs and Requirements

 In order to waive the multilingual communication requirement, students who are proficient in a language other than English must take the STAMP test.
 For languages that are not offered by STAMP, students will be required to take the American Council on the Teaching of Foreign Languages (ACTFL) Oral Proficiency Interview and Written Production tests and pass them at the required proficiency levels outlined above.

-Transfer students should check the Liberal Education Program for the waiver policy.
+Transfer students should check the Liberal Education Program section of this Catalog for the waiver policy.

 Students who plan to continue the study of the same world language that they started in high school will be required to take an electronic placement exam.
 The STAMP does not serve as a placement exam.